cloudthread/docs/fundamentals/developer-api.md

 * `mertic_value`: float convertiable value of the metric.
 * `custom_dimensions` is an map of **up to 10** key value pairs that you will be able to segment the data by on the Cloudthread platform.

+If the data pass validation and successfully save you'll receive a `201` status code.

 Cloudthread creates a record ID for each data point by hashing the metric name, metric aggreation function, and the custom dimensions into a single key.
 To update a data point that's already been sent, the incoming data point must match along these fields -- otherwise a new data point will be generated.
 You can then update a given timestamp and metric value pair by sending in the matching timestamp with a new metric value.

 Data sent via this API will appear in the **Unit Metrics Lab** on Cloudthread's platform.